Hooker with a heart of gold: Historical development

-In French literature, early appearances of the hooker with the heart of gold occurred towards the end of the 18th century, including Rousseau's The Loves of Milord Edouard Bromston (1780).
-These 18th-century works generally had sad endings, showing that despite her heart of gold, the prostitute was typically unable to gain acceptance into mainstream society.
-Following the conclusion of the French Revolution in 1799, there were a few years where various minor novelists published happier tales for prostitutes with a heart of gold, in the then prevailing spirit of egalitarianism.
-This soon ended after Napoleon introduced various rules regulating prostitution from 1802 to 1804; few hooker with a heart of gold characters appeared over the next few decades.
-This began to change towards the middle of the 19th century, with various leading French authors including prostitutes with a heart of gold in their writings, such as Victor Hugo's play Marion de Lorme (1828) and novels like Eugène Sue's The Mysteries of Paris (1843) and Honoré de Balzac's Splendeurs et misères des courtisanes (1838–1847).
+In French literature, early appearances of the sex worker with the heart of gold occurred towards the end of the 18th century, including Rousseau's The Loves of Milord Edouard Bromston (1780).
+These 18th-century works generally had sad endings, showing that despite her heart of gold, the sex worker was typically unable to gain acceptance into mainstream society.
+Following the conclusion of the French Revolution in 1799, there were a few years where various minor novelists published happier tales for sex workers with a heart of gold, in the then prevailing spirit of egalitarianism.
+This soon ended after Napoleon introduced various rules regulating sex work from 1802 to 1804; few sex worker with a heart of gold characters appeared over the next few decades.
+This began to change towards the middle of the 19th century, with various leading French authors including sex workers with a heart of gold in their writings, such as Victor Hugo's play Marion de Lorme (1828) and novels like Eugène Sue's The Mysteries of Paris (1843) and Honoré de Balzac's Splendeurs et misères des courtisanes (1838–1847).
 The 1848 French novel by Alexandre Dumas fils, La Dame aux Camélias, later saw many translations and adaptations into plays and movies, in English under the name Camille, and Giuseppe Verdi's opera La Traviata (1853).
-The original work was based on a real-life prostitute, Marie Duplessis, with whom Dumas had a relationship.
-According to Charles Bernheimer, a French work that most subverted the hooker with the heart of gold stereotype was Auguste Villiers de l'Isle-Adam's Contes cruels – there the prostitute was well regarded while she plied her trade in conventional fashion, but was derided once she fell in love.
+The original work was based on a real-life sex worker, Marie Duplessis, with whom Dumas had a relationship.
+According to Charles Bernheimer, a French work that most subverted the sex worker with the heart of gold stereotype was Auguste Villiers de l'Isle-Adam's Contes cruels – there the prostitute was well regarded while she plied her trade in conventional fashion, but was derided once she fell in love.